ChimeHQ/SwiftTreeSitter/README.md

 ## Language Parsers

 Tree-sitter language parsers are separate projects, and you'll probably need at least one.
-They can also be built with SPM, though they are more complex.
-If you would like SPM support for parser that doesn't have it yet, let me know and I'll help!
+More details are available in the [documentation][documentation].

 | Language    | Offical Repo |
 | --- | :---: |